Read This First

 Prompt 1: For mere words to be classified as violence, it seems the denotation of violence must be wrenched from its standard denotation and be given a much softer denotation.
 Correct?

-The central claim is this: To classify mere words as violence, the standard denotation of violence must indeed be softened and expanded beyond its traditional scope.
+In plain terms: To classify mere words as violence, the standard denotation of violence must indeed be softened and expanded beyond its traditional scope.

 Recoloring Objects or Actions